COMBINE-lab/alevin-fry/README.md

 ## A quick start run through on sample data

-Here, we show how to perform a completely analysis on the [1k PBMCs from a Healthy Donor data from 10X Genomics](https://www.10xgenomics.com/resources/datasets/1-k-pbm-cs-from-a-healthy-donor-v-3-chemistry-3-standard).
+Here, we show how to perform a complete analysis on the [1k PBMCs from a Healthy Donor data from 10X Genomics](https://www.10xgenomics.com/resources/datasets/1-k-pbm-cs-from-a-healthy-donor-v-3-chemistry-3-standard).
 This run through includes **all steps**, even extracting the _splici_ sequence and building the salmon index, which you typically would not do _per-sample_.
 To make this sample as easy as possible to follow, we have bundled all of the required software and utilities in a singularity container that we use in the commands below.

 ### Download input data and singularity container